Explained: What is Instagram?

 Is there an age restriction?
 Update: Under the new E.U General Data Protection Regulation (GDPR), Ireland has now set the Digital Age of Consent to 16 years old.
 This means young people under the age of 16 in Ireland are not allowed to access this platform.

 Make the most out of Instagram by ensuring you understand the app functionality and privacy settings.
 Need some help?
-We answer some frequently asked questions below:
+We answer some frequently asked questions on blocking and reporting settings.

 Once the app is switched to private, and users share their images with their friends, we think Instagram is a great app that young people should be encouraged to use.